The-Diamondback-Lab/dbkredux/docs/pull_request_template.md

 **Pull Request Type:**  `feature` | `issue` | `hotfix` | `release`

-**Describe your feature**
+**Describe your changes**
-A clear and concise description of the feature you're working on.
+A clear and concise description of the changes you're working on.

 **Tests**
 What did you test?